presleyp/Speriment/README.md

 - WorkerID: Worker ID of the participant

 Finally, it returns the tags you included in your Python script:
-- User-defined columns: There will then be a column for each page tag you supplied and a column for each option tag you supplied.
+- User-defined columns: There will then be a column for each page tag, item tag, and option tag you supplied.
 Option tag values will be grouped by option and giving in the order in which the options were displayed.

 PsiTurk provides information about the version of the experiment (which they call condition) that was used for the purpose of Latin squares, the worker ID,